ChkKris/React/README.md

 # React
+React is a JavaScript user interface (UI) library created and maintained by Facebook and the developer community as open source.

 ## JSX
 JSX is a syntactic extension to regular JavaScript and is used to create React elements.
 These elements are then rendered in the React Document Object Model, or DOM.
 JSX is a declarative language that combines JavaScript with HTML.
 JSX  particularly popular in React applications, optimizes code performance by compiling source code into JavaScript that runs faster than its equivalent code written directly in JavaScript.